hdelva/fosite/thesis/report.md

 As with SSA, incremental numbering can be applied to subsequent changes.
 The main difference with regular SSA is that this requires a separate data structure.
 This allows a single expression or statement to cause multiple changes.
 A conditional statement is exactly that -- a statement, and it can be useful during refactoring to treat it as a single atomic thing.
 Its dependencies and changes are the sum of its branches's.
 In other words, the external data structure allows for a more hierarchical analysis.
-Another useful consequence is that a function call can cause multiple changes, for each of its call clobbered arguments.

 To achieve the same level of precision as Memory SSA, Fosite uses two kinds of changes and dependencies.
 For starters, there's the usual identifier dependency, which is used to model reachability of data.
 Consider code sample \ref{smp:dep} in which `x` gets defined twice.
 In between assignments the first value of `x` gets used to call in a call to `print`.
 The `print` must come before the second assignment to `x`, as the intended data is no longer reachable after the assignment.
 Another sort of dependency is the object dependency, which is used to model a state dependency.
 The second assignment to `x` assigns a list to it, which gets printed as well.
 Before printing however an element gets appended to it.
 Appending an element to a list doesn't change anything about the identifier and thus can't be modeled in the same way.
 In other words, the final call to `print` has a dependency to both the `x` identifier and to whichever object `x` points to at the same time -- and both dependencies serve their own purpose.